Restrict resource access in Trustee

 POLICY_SECRET_FILE=policy

-TRUSTEE_HOST="https://$(oc get route -n trustee-operator-system kbs-service \
+TRUSTEE_HOST="https://$(oc get route -n trustee-operator-system kbs-route \

 -o jsonpath={.spec.host})"